pmatos/racket-news/README.md

 23. From Macros to DSLs: The Evolution of Racket by Ryan Culpepper, Matthias Felleisen, Matthew Flatt, and Shriram Krishnamurthi
 24. How to evaluate the performance of gradual type systems, by BEN GREENMAN, ASUMU TAKIKAWA, MAX S. NEW, DANIEL FELTEY, ROBERT BRUCE FINDLER, JAN VITEK and MATTHIAS FELLEISEN
-25. Scribble: closing the book on ad hoc documentation tools, by Matthew Flatt, Eli Barzilay and Robert Bruce Findler -- TO COME
+25. Scribble: closing the book on ad hoc documentation tools, by Matthew Flatt, Eli Barzilay and Robert Bruce Findler
-26. Compilable and Composable Macros, You Want it When?
+26. Composable and Compilable Macros: You Want it When? by Matthew Flatt -- TO COME
 27. Submodules in Racket: You Want it When, Again?
+28.